B-Roux/notebook/Arch-VMwarePlayer-setup.md

 \[Last updated 2022-02-23 - review all footnotes]

 # Part 1: Getting the Virtual Machine Running
+The first step in the process is making and configuring the actual virtual hardware for our machine.
+Par 1 will cover this process.

 ## Step 1: Download the disk image
 Disk image files can be found at [archlinux.org/download](https://archlinux.org/download/).
 BitTorrent is recommended, but you can also select an appropriate mirror for a direct download, among other options.